ftnt-cse/soc_simulator/README.md

 DISCLAIMER: without any warranty or liability for accuracy and completeness, no legal commitment is made or implied by the content of this repository

 ## Introduction:
-A tool meant to be used during demos to simulate a SOAR/SIEM environment by sending a series of alerts with a specific timing according to a template. this creates a scenario to illustrate targeted FortiSOAR/FSM capabilities. it is written in python so it can run on any machine with python installed including FortiSOAR/FSM.
+A tool meant to be used during demos to simulate a SOAR/SIEM environment by sending a series of alerts/events with a specific timing according to a template. this creates a scenario to illustrate targeted FortiSOAR/FSM capabilities. it is written in python so it can run on any machine with python installed including FortiSOAR/FSM.
 It simulates an Asset network connected to the Internet via FortiGate Firewall (FortiGate-Edge) and a set of alert sources including:
 -FortiSIEM
 -FortiAnalyzer